-- The annual Weeds Control Program will be displayed on Council's website at all times.

-- Twice yearly the Unit Manager will publish a notice in the newspaper circulating in the locality notifying of the intention to apply herbicides to the waters which includes the following details as a minimum:

-- what herbicide(s) is to be applied;

-- when the herbicide(s) is to be applied;

-- a warning not to use, drink or swim in the water until further notice;

-- that further information can be obtained from the licensee, and

-- the licensee's name and contact phone number or contact email address.

-- For adjoining 'Sensitive Receivers' notification via the most practicable means (fax, email, door knock or letterbox drop) will be undertaken for the following:

-- School or pre-school,
+- The annual Weeds Control Program will be displayed on Council's website at all times. - Twice yearly the Unit Manager will publish a notice in the newspaper circulating in the locality notifying of the intention to apply herbicides to the waters which includes the following details as a minimum: - what herbicide(s) is to be applied; - when the herbicide(s) is to be applied; - a warning not to use, drink or swim in the water until further notice; - that further information can be obtained from the licensee, and - the licensee's name and contact phone number or contact email address. - For adjoining 'Sensitive Receivers' notification via the most practicable means (fax, email, door knock or letterbox drop) will be undertaken for the following: - School or pre-school, - Kindergarten, - Childcare, - Hospital, - Community Health Centre, - Nursing Home, - Any place declared to be a sensitive place by the EPA, or - The occupier (if not Council) and any immediately neighbouring properties where drone application is required.

-- Kindergarten,

-- Childcare,

-- Hospital,

-- Community Health Centre,

-- Nursing Home,

-- Any place declared t be a sensitive place by the EPA.